averrin/director/README.md

 Just select all your tiles (or tokens) and drag&drop the tag to assign it.
 Choose a color for it (useless but fancy) and create an action: toggle your tiles' visibility or fire the Active Tiles' trigger.
 Your actions are stored in the scene's data so that you can have many of them.
 The global tags are global; let's be consistent across the scenes!

+Director sometimes looks too complex, so read [Documentation](https://github.com/averrin/director/wiki/How-to-use.-With-examples.).
+It contains a couple of easy to go examples.

 ## Hints
 - you can drag and drop tags
 - right click on tag opens a color picker